 Rotterdam ranked above average (32nd place out of 82 cities), higher than Amsterdam (48th place out of 82 cities), but lower than The Hague (9th place out of 82 cities).
 Expats were pleased with the public transportation system in Rotterdam, considering it the best in The Netherlands.
 The work-life balance in Rotterdam was also much appreciated.

-All three Dutch cities scored poorly on the quality of the climate in The Netherlands.
-No surprise here because we realize that the weather in The Netherlands is not always pleasant.
+All three Dutch cities scored poorly on climate quality in The Netherlands.
+No surprise here because we realize that our weather is not always as good as we hope.

 How To Get A Good Impression Of Rotterdam?